-Path History makes it possible to analyze a set of scenarios or process instances.
+Path History makes it possible to analyze a set of flows or process instances.
 The result is presented online and can be exported by the user.

 Path History now makes it possible to analyze the data.

-When the applicated is launched from the scenarios tabs we now present the layout outlined below.
+When the applicated is launched from the flows tabs we now present the layout outlined below.
 Try it yourself from this link:

 DCR Path History